jmichel7/Chevie.jl/README.md

 T. Breuer, Integral bases for subfields of cyclotomic fields AAECC 8 (1997)

-Contrary   to  GAP,  I  do  not  lower  automatically  numbers  after  each computation since this is too expensive with this code.
+As in GAP, I lower automatically numbers after each computation; this makes this code about twice slower than GAP since lower is not as much optimized.
 GAP  also converts a Cyclotomic which is rational to a Rational, a Rational which is integral to an Int, etc...
 This is tremendously useful but needs a new  type of  number to  be added  to Julia,  which requires more competent people than me.

 The main way to build a Cyclotomic number is to use the function `E(n,k=1)` which constructs ζ_n^k.